Vpinnegar/AtmosPresentation/README.md

 For easy viewing, the presentation is in .pdf format.

 # File 3:
-This file contains th derivations for both the Claudius Clapeyron equation for Saturation pressure and the subsequent application of the kelvin effect onto the relationship for a droplet.
+This file contains the derivations for both the Claudius Clapeyron equation for Saturation pressure and the subsequent application of the kelvin effect onto the relationship for a droplet.

 # File 4:
 This is a file of references contained in APA standard.